 (1902 - 1945), El Fraile Island

 A Spanish two-gun battery (4.7-inch Armstrong QF BLR from the gunboat Lezo) was located here in 1898.
 It fired the first shots of the Battle of Manila Bay.
 American fortifications were built between 1909 and 1919.
 The fort was named in 1909.
 The tiny island was cut down and covered in a concrete shell.
-This nearly impregnable fortress resembles a battleship, hence the popular name "Concrete Battleship".
-Alone the stronghold remained effective until the moment of Corregidor's surrender in 1942.
+This nearly impregnable stronghold resembles a battleship, hence the popular name "Concrete Battleship".
+Alone, the fort remained effective until the moment of Corregidor's surrender in May 1942.
 Batteries are Battery Wilson (1918 - 1942, 14-inch two-gun turret), Battery Marshall (1918 - 1942, 14-inch two gun turret), Battery Roberts (1918 - 1942, two 6-inch guns), Battery McCrea (1918 - 1942, two 6-inch guns) mostly destroyed, Battery Exeter (1934 - 1942, two 3-inch AA guns transfered from Fort Mills, replaced in 1941) destroyed, and New Battery Hoyle (1941 - 1942, one 3-inch gun transferred from Fort Frank) base remains.
 The gun tubes still remain on the first three listed batteries.
 The gun from Battery Hoyle was removed by the Japanese and emplaced in the Malinta Tunnels on Corregidor.
-The fortress still lies abandoned as it was since 1945.
-No effort was made to restore the fortress after the war.
+The fort still lies abandoned as it was since 1945.
+No effort was made to restore the fort after the war.
 Shell damage and magazine explosions from the American recapture in 1945 are still very evident.
-No general public access to interior.
+No general public access to the interior is officially allowed.

 (website courtesy of Richard Johnsen)